smackey15/EmptyChairs/README.md

 - Create an account
 - Scroll through available restaurants on the homepage seeing a photo, name, and average rating for each restaurant
-- Click on a desired restaurant to go to its show page where they can read an overview and access the menu
+- Click on a desired restaurant to go to its show page where they can read an overview, access the menu, and read reviews
 - Use a form on the restaurant's show page to make a reservation at that restaurant
 - View a confirmation page with their reservation details which includes a link to return to the restaurant's show page
+- View a list of all reservations on their profile page, including a link to a leave a review for any of those restaurants
+- Toggle a button on the restaurant show page to save/unsave favorites, and view a list of all those favorites on their profile page

 ## Coding Challenges